KHZ-INTL/blog/_posts/2018-03-26-solving-the-fd-challenge-pwnablekr.markdown

 Figure 1: Challenge Description
 ![fd-pwnablekr-challenge-description](/assets/images/fd-pwnablekr/fd_chall_desc.png)

 In the description, it mentions "...What is a file descriptor in linux?".
 We can guess that the challenge has something to do with file descriptors.
 In simple terms, a file descriptor is a handle that can be used to access a file or an input/output device.
-In linux, by default on creation of a process, with the exception of daemons, three standard/default streams are opened for it: Standard Imput, Standard Output and Standard Error.
-These streams can also be refered numerically:
+In linux, by default on creation of a process, with the exception of daemons, three standard/default streams are opened for it: Standard Input, Standard Output and Standard Error.
+These streams can also be refered to numerically:
 + Standard input or stdin: 0
 + Standard output or stdout: 1
 + Standard Error or stderr: 2